MintArchit/Immortal-Martial-Arts/README.md

 check out our [security policy][url_git-remote-security-policy] for guidelines about how to proceed.

-Everyone interacting in Immortal Martial Arts and its sub-projects' codebases, issue trackers, chat rooms, and mailing lists is expected to follow the Immortal Martial Arts [code of conduct][url_git-remote-coc].
+Everyone interacting in Immortal Martial Arts and its sub-projects' codebases, issue trackers, chat rooms, and mailing lists is expected to follow the Immortal Martial Arts [Code of Conduct][url_git-remote-coc].

 Don't forget to give the project a star!
 Thanks again!